jeremytammik/tbc/a/2024_context.md

 - Persisting & misusing Revit objects beyond their lifetime

 This often goes awry when mixed in with modern coding practices like DI, async, etc.
-I'm in the process of extending our low level libraries for using the Revit API to provide effectively Revit safe zones &ndash; if you're in one of these, you can call Revit, if not, you need to marshal into one.
+I'm in the process of extending our low-level libraries for using the Revit API to provide effectively Revit safe zones &ndash; if you're in one of these, you can call Revit, if not, you need to marshal into one.
 For example, a UI call might need to alter Revit and it's not immediately obvious if it's safe to do so without marshalling into an External Event.
 The wrong thread is easy to detect.